Import and Export data in Azure Cache for Redis

-If you remain on the Import data or Export data blade for longer than 15 minutes before initiating the operation, you receive an error with an error message similar to the following example:
+On the left, if you remain on Import data or Export data for longer than 15 minutes before starting the operation, you receive an error with an error message similar to the following example:

 The request to import data into cache 'contoso55' failed with status 'error' and error 'One of the SAS URIs provided could not be used for the following reason: The SAS token end time (se) must be at least 1 hour from now and the start time (st), if given, must be at least 15 minutes in the past.

-To resolve this, initiate the import or export operation before 15 minutes has elapsed.
+To resolve this error, start the import or export operation before 15 minutes has elapsed.

 I got an error when exporting my data to Azure Blob Storage.
 What happened?

 Export works only with RDB files stored as page blobs.
-Other blob types are not currently supported, including Blob storage accounts with hot and cool tiers.
+Other blob types aren't currently supported, including Blob storage accounts with hot and cool tiers.
 For more information, see Azure storage account overview.

 Learn more about Azure Cache for Redis features.